simon-brooke/adl/README.md

 Copyright © Simon Brooke 2007-2018

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.

-Note that you are also entitled to use this project under the terms of the Gnu GPL version 2 or any later version; I generally prefer GPL, but I know that if this project is to be useful to folk it has to be relatively uncomplicated to use in commercial projects.
+Distributed under the Gnu GPL version 2 or any later version; I am open to licensing this project under additional licences if required.